center for Diversity and the Environment (CDE)

 VALLEY STEWARDSHIP NETWORK

 For general operating support.
 Valley Stewardship Network works to protect land and waters in the Kickapoo watershed through research, education, and community empowerment.

 WATER FOUNDATION FOR THE NORTHWEST TRIBAL SALMON ALLIANCE

-To support a campaign to build political will from a broad cross-section of the Northwest’s leadership to achieve an agreement for the Snake River that includes recovery of wild Snake River salmon populations, restructuring of Bonneville Power Administration, enhancements to the Northwest’s regional transportation network, support to the agricultural economy of the region, and resolution of tribal treaty obligations and associated cultural and economic needs.
-Key to this success is the expertise, commitment, and approval of impacted native tribes; funding supports a native-led group, the NW Tribal Salmon Alliance, to serve as a dedicated voice for tribal leaders and to provide capacity and assist in coordinating their joint efforts.
+To support Northwest Tribal Salmon Alliance and their work to restore salmon runs in the Snake River.
+Key to this success is the expertise, commitment, and approval of impacted native tribes; funding supports this native-led group to serve as a dedicated voice for tribal leaders and to provide capacity and assist in coordinating their joint efforts.
 The Water Foundation’s mission is to support lasting water solutions for communities, economies, and the environment.